 Moscow can be an exciting place to live in.
 With its dramatic history and politics, life can never be considered boring in the Russian capital.
 Nevertheless, expats in Moscow may experience frustrations including bureaucracy, a difficult language adjustment and extreme weather conditions.
 Nonetheless, the city offers an attractive lifestyle with its active social life and rich arts and culture scene.

 Accommodation in Moscow

-As one of Europe’s largest cities, finding the perfect apartment or house amongst the roughly 12 million inhabitants can be challenging.
+With more than 12 million inhabitants, finding the perfect apartment or house can be challenging.

 + PRO: Range of options

-There are many different types of accommodation available in Moscow to choose from.
+There are many different types of accommodation available in Moscow.
 Expats are just as likely to find themselves in a pre-revolutionary apartment with high ceilings, thick walls and interesting architecture as in a modern apartment block with good facilities and high-tech features.
 There are also several international compounds with other expats.
 These gated communities usually offer their own sports facilities and social activities.

 - CON: High demand and expensive

-With so many people living in Moscow, housing is in great demand and can therefore be very expensive.
-Apartments are usually small.
-Expats may be disappointed with what their money can buy.
+With so many people living in Moscow, housing is in great demand and can therefore be expensive.
+Apartments are also usually small and expats may be disappointed with what their money can buy.
 Realistically, size, quality and location are the most important factors influencing the cost of accommodation in Moscow.
-Expats with a limited budget may need to compromise on one or more of these factors to find a home that suits them best.
+Expats with a limited budget may need to compromise on one or more of these factors to find a home that best suits them.

 Lifestyle in Moscow

 + PRO: Great social scene

 There is so much to do in Moscow, with activities catering for every interest.
 Most groups and organisations are well-organised and welcoming to newcomers.
 The expat community is busy throughout the year with balls and charity events.